I'm your host and America's anchor man, El Rushbow, Half My Brain.

 The one thing liberalism has never sought to do is elevate people at any level to a higher one.

-They look at the the divisions in our society, and they look at the people on the bottom, and they express great sympathy, and they claim those people are only there because they're victims of racism or bigotry or homophobia or what have you brought about by evil Republican conservatives.
+They look at the divisions in our society, and they look at the people on the bottom, and they express great sympathy, and they claim those people are only there because they're victims of racism or bigotry or homophobia or what have you brought about by evil Republican conservatives.

 And they don't see any hope that those people will ever be any better off than they are.

-And liberals say the least we can do, the least we can do is take care of them with their health care and this and that and the other thing and bam o' so they get used to these moderate levels of assistance arriving on a regularly scheduled basis, and the process never learned anything else.
+And liberals say, the least we can do, the least we can do is take care of them with their health care and this and that and the other thing.

 But their anger never subsides.

-They continue to look around and they see prosperity all Around them.
+They continue to look around and they see prosperity all around them.

-They see other people doing well and doing better, and it makes them even angrier.
+They see other people doing well and doing better.

-The libs are ready for that too.
+And the libs are ready for that too.

 Well, you should be angry because those people are gaming the system.